 Apart from financing, you can seek out other means such as crowdfunding and business grants, all of which can provide that all-important initial injection of capital to get you off the ground.

-Whatever your idea may be for a business, just remember that student loan debt doesn’t have to hold you back.
+Whatever your idea may be for a business, just remember that student loan debt doesn’t have to hold you back from entrepreneurship.
 Analyze your budget and your options, get planning, and bring your dreams to life.